Israel to deploy three new Iron Dome interceptors

 But Hamas, which controls Gaza, did not immediately follow suit and promise to end rocket attacks on Israeli territory, saying it had not been consulted by Cairo.

 The Israeli official did not expand on where the money for the new rocket interceptors came from.
-But Yair Ramati, head of the Defense Ministry's missile defense agency, told reporters at the weekend that all but one of the Iron Dome batteries in the field were paid for with U.S. grants.
+But Yair Ramati, head of the Defence Ministry's missile defence agency, told reporters at the weekend that all but one of the Iron Dome batteries in the field were paid for with U.S. grants.

 The U.S. embassy in Israel did not immediately comment about the planned increase in the Iron Dome deployment on Tuesday.